jefferywmoore/CISSP-Study-Resources/CISSP-Domain-8-2024+Objectives.md

 - **Data-centric Threat Modeling**: methodology and framework focusing on the authorized movements and data input/output into and from a system; corresponds with protecting data in transit, at rest, and in use when classifying organizational data
 - **Defensive Programming**: design/coding allowing acceptable but sanitized data inputs to a system; lack of defensive programming measures can result in arbitrary code execution, misdirection of the program to other resources/locations, or reveal info useful to an attacker
 - **Design Reviews**: should take place after the development of functional and control specifications but before the creation of code
-- **Dirty read**: occurs when one transaction reads a value from a database that was written by another transaction that didn't commit
+- **Dirty read**: occurs when one transaction reads a value from a database that was written by another transaction that didn't commit; this is a concurrency control issue that violates the **Isolation** property of ACID
-- **Emerging Properties**: an alternate/more powerful way of looking at systems-level behavior characteristics such as safety and security; helps provide a more testable, measurable answer to questions such as "how secure is our system?"
+- **Emergent Properties**: an alternate/more powerful way of looking at systems-level behavior characteristics such as safety and security; helps provide a more testable, measurable answer to questions such as "how secure is our system?"
-- **Encapsulation**: note see network Encapsulation in [Domain 4](https://github.com/jefferywmoore/CISSP-Study-Resources/blob/main/CISSP-Domain-4-20204+Objectives) (disambiguation); enforcement of data/code hiding during all phases of software development and operational use; bundling together data and methods is the process of encapsulation (opposite of unpacking/revealing)
+- **Encapsulation**: note see network Encapsulation in [Domain 4](https://github.com/jefferywmoore/CISSP-Study-Resources/blob/main/CISSP-Domain-4-2024+Objectives) (disambiguation); enforcement of data/code hiding during all phases of software development and operational use; bundling together data and methods is the process of encapsulation (opposite of unpacking/revealing)
 - **Executable/Object Code**: binary representation of the machine language instruction set that the CPU and other hardware of the target computer can directly execute
 - **XML**: Extensible Markup Language is a set of HTML extensions providing for data storage and transport in networked environments; frequently used to integrate web pages with databases; XML is often embedded in the HTML files making up elements of a web page
 - **Functional requirements**: describes a finite task or process the system must perform; often directly traceable to specific elements in the final system's design and construction
 - **Hierarchical database model**: data elements and records are arranged in tree-like parent-child structures
 - **Instance**: in object-oriented programming, an "instance of a class" refers to a specific object created from that class, which is a blueprint or template defining the characteristics and behaviors of objects
 - **Integrated Product and Process Development (IPPD)**: management technique that simultaneously integrates essential acquisition activities through the use of multidisciplinary teams to optimize the design, manufacturing, and supportability processes
-- **Integrated Product Team**: team of stakeholders and individuals that possess different skills and who work together to achieve a defined process or product
 - **Infrastructure as Code (IaC)**: instead of viewing hardware config as a manual, direct hands-on, one-on-one admin hassle, it is viewed as just another collection of elements to be managed in the same way that software and code are managed under DevSecOps
-- **Interactive Application Security Testing (IAST)**: testing that combines or integrates SAST and DAST to improve testing and provide behavioral analysis capabilities to pinpoint the source of vulnerabilities
 - **Knowledge Discovery in Database (KDD)**: mathematical, statistical, and visualization method of identifying valid and useful patterns in data
 - **Knowledge Management**: efficient/effective management of info and associated resources in an enterprise to drive business intelligence and decision-making; may include workflow management, business process modeling, doc management, db and info systems and knowledge-based systems
 - **Level of abstraction**: how closely a source-code/design doc represents the details of the underlying object/system/component; lower-level abstractions generally have more detail than high-level ones
 - **Living off the land** (non-malware based ransom attack): system attack where the system/resources compromised are used in pursuit of additional attacks (i.e. the attacker's agenda); anti-malware defense doesn't detect/prevent the attack given the attacker's methodology
-- **Malformed input attack**: not currently handling input data is a common source of code errors that can result in arbitrary code exec, or misdirection of the program to other resources/locations
+- **Malformed input attack**: incorrectly handling input data is a common source of code errors that can result in arbitrary code exec, or misdirection of the program to other resources/locations
-- **Markup Language**: non-programming language used to express formatting or arrangement of data on a page/screen; usually extensible, allowing users to define additional/other operations to be performed; they extend the language into a programming language (e.g. in the same way JavaScript extends HTML)
+- **Markup Language**: non-programming language used to express formatting or arrangement of data on a page/screen; usually extensible, allowing users to define additional/other operations to be performed
 - **Metadata**: info that describes the format or meaning of other data, which can be used to provide a systematic method for describing resources and improving info retrieval
 - **Mobile code (executable content)**: file(s) sent by a system to others, that will either control the execution of systems/applications on that client or be directly executed
 - **Modified prototype model**: approach to system design/build that starts with a simplified version of the application; feedback from stakeholders is used to improve design of a second version; this is repeated until owners/stakeholders are satisfied with the final product
-- **Network database model**: database model in which data elements and records are arranged in arbitrary linked fashion (.e.g lists, clusters, or other network forms)
+- **Network database model**: database model in which data elements and records are arranged in arbitrary linked fashion (e.g. lists, clusters, or other network forms)
-- **Nonfunctional requirements**: broad characteristics that do not clearly align with system elements; many safety, security, privacy, and resiliency can be deemed nonfunctional
+- **Nonfunctional requirements**: broad characteristics that do not clearly align with system elements; many safety, security, privacy, and resiliency requirements can be deemed nonfunctional
 - **Object**: encapsulation of a set of data and methods that can be used to manipulate that data
 - **Object-oriented database model**: database model that uses object-oriented programming concepts like classes, instances, and objects to organize, structure, and store data and methods; schemas define the structure of the data, views specify table, rows, and columns that meet user/security requirements
-- **Object-oriented security**: systems security designs that make sue of object-oriented programming characteristics such as encapsulation, inheritance, polymorphism, and polyinstantiation
+- **Object-oriented security**: systems security designs that make use of object-oriented programming characteristics such as encapsulation, inheritance, polymorphism, and polyinstantiation
 - **Open-source software**: source code and design info is made public, and often using licenses that allow modification and refactoring
 - **Pair programming**: requires two devs to work together, one writing code, and the other reviewing and tracking progress
 - **Pass-around reviews**: often done via email or code review system, allows devs to review code asynchronously
-- **PERT**: chart that uses nodes to represent milestones or deliverables, showing the estimated to to move between milestones
+- **PERT**: chart that uses nodes to represent milestones or deliverables, showing the estimated time to move between milestones
-- **Polyinstantiation**: creates a new instance (copy) of a data item, with the same identifier or key, allowing each process to have its own version of that data; useful for enforcing and protecting different security levels for a shared resource; polyinstantiation also allows the storage of multiple different pieces of info in a database at different classification levels to prevent attackers from inferring anything about the absence of info
+- **Polyinstantiation**: (literally "many versions") creates a new instance (copy) of a data item, with the same identifier or key, allowing each process to have its own version of that data; allows a system to store multiple versions of the same data item at different security levels to prevent unauthorized users from "inferring" the existence of sensitive information; by showing users only the version that matches their clearance, it ensures that a low-level user can’t detect the presence of higher-level data through system errors or duplicate conflicts
 - **Procedural programming**: emphasizes the logical sequence of steps to be performed, where a procedure is a set of software that performs a particular function, requiring specific input data, producing a specific set of outputs, and procedures can invoke other procedures
 - **Query attack**: use of query tools to access data not normally allowed by the trusted front end, including the views controlled by the query application; could also result from malformed queries using SQL to bypass security controls; improper/incomplete checks on queries can be used in a similar way to bypass access controls
 - **Ransom attack**: form of attack that threatens destruction, denial, or unauthorized public release/remarketing of private information assets; usually involves encrypting assets and withhold the decryption key until a ransom is paid by the victim
 - **Refactoring**: partial or complete rewrite of a set of software to perform the same functions, but in a more straightforward, more efficient, or more maintainable form
-- **Regression testing**: test a system to ascertain whether recently approved modifications have changed performance of other approved functions or introduced other unauthorized behavior;testing that runs a set of known inputs against an app and compares to results previously produced (by an earlier version of the software)
+- **Regression testing**: test a system to understand whether recently approved modifications have changed performance of other approved functions or introduced other unauthorized behavior; testing that runs a set of known inputs against an app and compares to results previously produced (by an earlier version of the software)
 - **Relational database model**: AKA relational database management system (RDBMS), data elements and records arranged in tables which are related or linked to each other to implement business logic, where data records of different structures or types are needed together in the same activity
 - **Representational State Transfer (REST)**: software architectural style for synchronizing the activities of two or more apps running on different systems on a network; REST facilitates these processes exchanging state information, usually via HTTP/S
 - **Reputation monitoring**: defensive tactic that uses the trust reputation of a website or IP address as a means of blocking an org's users, processes or systems from connecting to a possible source of malware or exploitations; possibly the only real defense against zero-day exploits; involves monitoring URLs, domains, IP addresses or other similar info to separate untrustworthy traffic
 - **Runtime Application Security Protection (RASP)**: security agents comprised of small code units built into an app which can detect set of security violations; upon detection, the RASP agent can cause the app to terminate, or take other protective actions
 - **Security Assessment**: testing, inspection, and analysis to determine the degree to which a system meets or exceeds the required security posture; may assess whether an as-built system meets the requirements in its specs, or whether an in-use system meets the current perception of the real-world security threats
 - **Software Quality Assurance**: variety of formal and informal processes that attempt to determine whether a software app or system meets all of its intended functions, doesn't perform unwanted functions, is free from known security vulns, and is free from insertion or other errors in design and function
-- **SDLC**: Software Development LifeCycle is a framework and systematic associated with tasks that are performed in a series of steps for building, deploying, and supporting software apps; begins with planning and requirements gathering, and ends with decommissioning and sunsetting; there are many different SDLCs, such as agile, DevSecOps, rapid prototyping, offering different approaches to defining and managing the software lifecycle
+- **SDLC**: Software Development LifeCycle is a framework and systematic associated with tasks that are performed in a series of steps for building, deploying, and supporting software apps; begins with planning and requirements gathering, and ends with decommissioning and sunsetting; there are many different SDLCs, such as agile, DevSecOps, rapid prototyping, offering different approaches to defining and managing the software lifecycle;
+  - the SDLC consists of the following steps:
+    - Requirements gathering: why create the software, what it will do, and for whom it will be created
+    - Design: encapsulating how the software will meet requirements
+    - Development: creating/coding the software to meet spec, and integrating with other systems as required
+    - Testing: verifying/validating software meets requirements
+    - Operations and Maintenance: deploying, and ensuring it's appropriately configured, patched, and monitored
 - **Source code**: program statements in human-readable form using a formal programming language's rules for syntax and semantics
 - **Spyware/Adware**: software that performs a variety of monitoring and data gathering functions; AKA potentially unwanted programs/applications (PUP/PUA), may be used in monitoring employee activities/use of resources (spyware), or advertising efforts (adware); both may be legit/authorized by system owners or unwanted intruders
 - **Strong data typing**: feature of a programming language preventing data type mismatch errors; strongly typed languages will generate errors at compile time